 The interdisciplinary specialization in Economics of Education is designed to provide doctoral students with advanced statistical training and understanding of the application of these methods to key educational topics, with particular emphasis on use of economic methods and theories.

 The specialization in Language and Literacy Education is designed for doctoral students from three programs-Curriculum, Instruction and Teacher Education; Educational Psychology and Educational Technology; and Special Education-who aspire to be scholars, curriculum developers and policy leaders in literacy.
-The specialization focuses on literacy theory, research and education, helping students address issues of language and literacy development, use and instruction, literacy contexts of social, cultural and linguistic differences and the possibilities of transforming how people read and take action in their worlds.
+The specialization focuses on literacy theory, research and education, helping students address issues of language and literacy development, use and instruction, literacy contexts of social, cultural and linguistic differences and the possibilities of transforming how people read, write, and take action in their worlds.

 Children's and Young Adult Literature Graduate Certificate